gristlabs/grist-help/help/widget-chart.md

 keep a visual cue for which points are present.

 **Show markers** [for Line Charts only]: When checked, each point on the line is marked additionally by a small circle.
-See the example for "Group by first column" above.
+See the example for Split Series above.

 **Stack series** [for Line and Bar Charts]: When checked, split series will be stacked, rather than shown separately, giving a total for your selected series.
 In this example, we can see the total revenue for each month across all three departments.
 Note that 'Split series' must be checked in order to select multiple series to stack.